-The KYAE Outreach and Strategic Partnerships Branch Director must approve any exceptions to CCN responsibilities and/or activity requirements.
-Requests should be submitted in writing with an explanation and justification of allowance for not fulfilling required job tasks or minimum time requirements.
+The OAE Executive Director must approve any exceptions to CCN responsibilities and/or activity requirements.
+Requests should be submitted in writing - on the fiscal agent's official letterhead - with an explanation and justification of allowance for not fulfilling required job tasks or minimum time requirements.